Juheon811/Juheon811.github.io/virtualwater.md

 <iframe src="/assets/top5_beer_importers_2023.html" width="850" height="600"></iframe>
 ---

-In the 2023 beer import market, the U.S. topped the list with overwhelming imports. <br>
-France, the United Kingdom and Italy also saw high imports, meaning that the culture of beer consumption in Europe remains active. <br>
+In the 2023 beer import market, the U.S. topped the list with overwhelming imports.
+France, the United Kingdom and Italy also saw high imports, meaning that the culture of beer consumption in Europe remains active.
 In particular, the Netherlands is at the top of the list of imports as well as beer exports, showing that it is playing a dual role.

 ---

 <iframe src="/assets/top5_beer_exporters_2023.html" width="850" height="600"></iframe>
 ---

-Mexico has emerged as a hub of global beer supply, dominating the beer export market in 2023. <br>
-Following this, the Netherlands, Belgium and Germany remain at the top, indicating that European countries are still leading global beer production and exports. <br>
+Mexico has emerged as a hub of global beer supply, dominating the beer export market in 2023.
+Following this, the Netherlands, Belgium and Germany remain at the top, indicating that European countries are still leading global beer production and exports.
 Ireland is also among the top five countries, solidifying its position as a traditional beer producer.

 ---